South Atlantic tropical cyclone: Subtropical Storm Cari

+Subtropical Depression #01-2016

+On 5 January 2016, the Hydrographic Center of the Brazilian Navy declared that a subtropical depression that formed from a dissipating extratropical cyclone, 325 nmi east of Vitória, Espírito Santo.
+On the next day, while shfting from a westward movement to a southward one, other agencies considered the system an invest for possible tropical transition, designating it as 90Q.
+However, on 7 January, the system degenerated into a remnant low 495 nmi east of the state of Rio de Janeiro.

 Subtropical Storm Deni

 On 15 November 2016, instability areas associated with a trough axis over Rio de Janeiro's coastline led to the formation of a subtropical depression southwest of it.
 It intensified into a subtropical storm and received the name Deni on 16 November.
 Moving south-southeastwards, Deni soon became extratropical shortly before 00:00 UTC on 17 November, where it was absorbed by a mid-latitude frontal system.

 Subtropical Storm Eçaí

 An extratropical cyclone entered the South Atlantic Ocean from Santa Catarina early on 4 December 2016.
 Later, it intensified quickly and then transitioned into a subtropical storm shortly before 22:00 BRST (00:00 UTC on 5 December), with the name Eçaí assigned by the Hydrographic Center of the Brazilian Navy.
 Eçaí started to decay on 5 December as it moved Into cooler waters, and weakened into a subtropical depression at around 00:00 UTC on 6 December.
 As it decayed and lost its subtropical characteristics, its center divided in two, with the new center moving away southeastwards and the old one degrading into a remnant frontal low.